Same-sex marriage in the Faroe Islands: Registered partnerships

+In 1989, Denmark became the first country in the world to enact registered partnerships.
+However, the law did not apply to the Faroe Islands.
+In 2011, the Danish Ministry of Justice stated that it could not determine whether partnerships performed in Denmark or Greenland would be legally recognized in the Faroe Islands, noting that the issue was "ultimately a matter for the courts".

 Same-sex marriage

 Failed attempts in 2013–2014

 Same-sex marriage legislation first appeared in the Løgting after the Tórshavn gay pride parade in 2012.
 A set of bills to extend Denmark's same-sex marriage law to the Faroe Islands was submitted to the Løgting on 20 November 2013.
 If approved, they would have entered into force on 1 April 2014.
-Opposition to the bills from the parties of the governing coalition crippled their passage and the bills were rejected at the second reading on 13 March 2014, despite popular public support.
+Opposition to the bills from parties in the governing coalition crippled their progress, and the bills were rejected at the second reading on 13 March 2014, despite strong public support.

 Same-sex marriage became a significant issue in the September 2015 elections.

-Introduction of legislation (2016)
+Introduction of legislation in 2016

 Following the September 2015 election, MPs Sonja Jógvansdóttir, Bjørt Samuelsen, Kristianna Winther Poulsen and Hanna Jensen submitted a same-sex marriage bill to the Parliament Secretariat.
 The proposal, along with a bill permitting same-sex divorce, entered the Løgting on 17 November 2015.
 If approved, the law would be scheduled to go into effect on 1 July 2016.

-The first reading took place on 24 November 2015.
+A first reading took place on 24 November 2015.
 Though a majority of the committee scrutinising the bill were in favour of same-sex marriage, the second reading was postponed to the third week of March 2016.
 On 14 March 2016, the Welfare Committee presented their recommendation to the Løgting.
-Despite divisions, a majority of committee members, including Katrin Kallsberg, Sonja Jógvansdóttir, Óluva Klettskarð and Djóni N. Joensen, recommended the Parliament to pass the bill.
-Members of the committee in the minority, Kaj Leo Johannesen, Jenis av Rana and Jógvan á Lakjuni, recommended that the bill be rejected.
+Despite divisions, a majority of committee members, including Katrin Kallsberg, Sonja Jógvansdóttir, Óluva Klettskarð and Djóni N. Joensen, recommended that the Parliament pass the bill.
+The minority members of the committee, Kaj Leo Johannesen, Jenis av Rana and Jógvan á Lakjuni, recommended that the bill be rejected.